 STOP 3 — Oohs and Ahhs (C)

-African American Civil War Museum — This small yet extremely high quality museum opened in 1999.
+Across the street is the African American Civil War Museum.
+This small yet extremely high-quality museum opened in 1999.
 The exhibits tell the story of African Americans who fought in the Civil War.
 The museum has a registry of names available to descendants of USCT veterans.
+As of 2019, the museum is in the process of moving to a large facility, the Grimke School next door.
+It is currently housed in the historic school’s auditorium.

 STOP 4 — Habesha Market (D)